Fair Enough? A map of the current limitations of the requirements to have fair algorithms: What do we mean by unfair discrimination?

-Point~2 is an example of the so-called \emph{affirmative} (or \emph{positive}) \emph{action}, i.e. providing more favourable conditions to groups of individuals traditionally discriminated against.
+The second factor is an example of the so-called \emph{affirmative} (or \emph{positive}) \emph{action}, i.e. providing more favourable conditions to groups of individuals traditionally discriminated against.
 The other side of the coin is known as \emph{reverse discrimination}, i.e. maintaining dual standards not justified by task-related skills and characteristics~\citep{lipton2018does}. \citet{kim2022race} refers to~\citetalias{ricci2009}, where a case of affirmative action by the City of New Haven's fire department in favour of black firefighters has been judged to be unfairly discriminating the supposed favoured group (white).
 The U.S. Supreme Court decision on \citetalias{ricci2009} reports that there was not enough evidence that the performed disparate treatment by the City has avoided a disparate impact:\footnote{Incidentally, in partial support to Section~\ref{sec:causality} on causality, notice that this formulation has a genuine counterfactual nature.} \begin{quoting} We conclude that race-based action like the City's in this case is impermissible under Title VII unless the employer can demonstrate a strong basis in evidence that, had it not taken the action, it would have been liable under the disparate-impact statute. \end{quoting}

-As previously pointed out, the landscape is complex and extremely diverse, and a thorough discussion is well beyond the scope and ambition of this work.
+As noted previously, the landscape is complex and extremely diverse, and a thorough discussion is well beyond the scope of this work.
 However, we want to make clear that there is no consensus in the scientific communities on what mechanisms actually constitute an unjust discrimination, particularly regarding indirect forms and their potential tension with the direct ones.

-In light of this, we state the following: \begin{ambiguity}[Direct and indirect discrimination] When evaluating unjust discrimination, should developers of ADM systems take into account all the potential direct and indirect ways by which sensitive characteristics may have affected the outcome?
-Is it acceptable to \textbf{engage in direct discrimination with the purpose of preventing indirect discrimination}? \end{ambiguity}
+In light of this, we state the following: \begin{openpoint}[Direct and indirect discrimination] When evaluating unjust discrimination, should developers of ADM systems take into account all the potential direct and indirect ways by which sensitive characteristics may have affected the outcome?
+Is it acceptable to \textbf{engage in direct discrimination in order to prevent indirect discrimination}? \end{openpoint}